Sasaini26/Azure_Projects/README.md

 # Azure_Projects

+Overview
-In this project I have created an end to end data platform right from Data Ingestion, Data Transformation, Data Loading and Reporting.
+In this project, I have created an end-to-end data platform covering Data Ingestion, Data Transformation, Data Loading, and Reporting.

-The tools that are covered in this project are,

-1. On premise Sql Server
+Tools and Technologies
+On-premise SQL Server

-2. Azure Data Factory
+Azure Data Factory

-3. Azure Data Lake Storage Gen2
+Azure Data Lake Storage Gen2

-4. Azure Databricks
+Azure Databricks

-5. PYSPARK
+PySpark

-6. SPARK SQL
+Spark SQL

+Microsoft Power BI

+Use Case
+The goal of this project is to build an end-to-end solution by:

+Ingesting tables from an on-premise SQL Server database using Azure Data Factory.

+Storing the ingested data in Azure Data Lake.

+Transforming the raw data into its cleanest form using Azure Databricks.

-7. Microsoft Power BI
+Building an interactive dashboard with Microsoft Power BI to visualize and report on the data.

-The use case for this project is building an end to end solution by ingesting the tables from on-premise SQL Server database using Azure Data Factory and then store the data in Azure Data Lake.
-Then Azure databricks is used to transform the RAW data to the most cleanest form of data and  finally using Microsoft
-Power BI build an interactive dashboard.